anchpop/wise_mans_haskell/book.md

 Most of this is just data presented in the machine-readable format YAML. so someone could search a database for all projects written by `Andre Popovitch` or similar.
 This is also where we'd add project dependencies (I'll show you how to do that later).

 !newthought(Next is) the `src` folder, which only contains one file, `Main.hs`.
 This is where we'd start writing our actual program.
-Here's the contents of `Main.hs`.
+Here are the contents of `Main.hs`.

 ```haskell
 -- Main.hs